vadym-tyshchenko-moc/getting-started-docker-mysql-nodejs/README.md

 2. create directory for node microservice `mkdir nodejs-microservice`
 3. Move to this directory `cd nodejs-microservice/`
 4. Create a Dockerfile with following content (name of file will be `Dockerfile`)
-    ```
-    # Use Node v8 as the base image.
-    FROM node:8

-    # create and set app directory
-    RUN mkdir -p /usr/src/app
-    WORKDIR /usr/src/app

-    # Install app dependencies
-    # A wildcard is used to ensure both package.json AND package-lock.json are copied
-    # where available (npm@5+)
-    COPY package*.json ./
-    RUN npm install

-    # Copy app source from current host directory to container working directory
-    COPY . .

-    # Run app
-    CMD ["npm", "start"]

-    ```
 5. We need a package.json file for our node-microservice app as well as source code.
 For this tutorial, I've already created one.
 Download [package.json](https://github.com/varunon9/getting-started-docker-mysql-nodejs/blob/master/nodejs-microservice/package.json) as well as [index.js](https://github.com/varunon9/getting-started-docker-mysql-nodejs/blob/master/nodejs-microservice/index.js) and put it inside nodejs-microservice folder along with Dockerfile.